jlangner87/ruby-library-stages/README.md

 ##### Areas to improve in the next iteration:

-The book data could be so much more robust and useful if they were programmed as instances in a Book class.
+The book data could be so much more robust and useful if it was programmed as instances of a Book class.
 The control flows need to be refactored and cleaned up for readability.
 Many of the methods of the function should be moved outside of the control flow, so that they are global methods and can be used in multiple flows.

 ---